lzqsd/OptixRenderer/README.md

 # OptixRenderer
 An optix GPU based path tracer.
 If you use the renderer in your own project, please cite the 2 papers:
 * Li, Z., Shafiei, M., Ramamoorthi, R., Sunkavalli, K., & Chandraker, M. (2020).
 Inverse rendering for complex indoor scenes: Shape, spatially-varying lighting and svbrdf from a single image.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2475-2484).
-* Li, Z., Yeh, Y. Y., & Chandraker, M. (2020).
+* Li, Z.*, Yeh, Y*.
+Y., & Chandraker, M. (2020).
 Through the Looking Glass: Neural 3D Reconstruction of Transparent Shapes.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 1262-1271).

 ## Dependencies and compiling the code
 The requirements are almost the same as [optix_advanced_samples](https://github.com/nvpro-samples/optix_advanced_samples).